Gábor Vona

 Under his leadership, the Jobbik founded its controversial and short-lived paramilitary wing Magyar Gárda, while the then minor extra-parliamentary party gained great popularity among voters since the 2006 nationwide protests and elevated into the National Assembly during the 2010 parliamentary election.

-Vona initiated to re-define Jobbik from a nationalist radical movement to a conservative people's party after 2014 when the party became the strongest opposition party against Viktor Orbán's Fidesz.
-Vona tendered his resignation after disappointing election results in the 2018 parliamentary election, and also returned his obtained parliamentary mandate.
+Vona initiated to re-define Jobbik from a nationalist radical movement to a conservative people's party after 2014 when the party became the strongest opposition party to Viktor Orbán's Fidesz.
+Vona tendered his resignation after disappointing election results in the 2018 parliamentary election.

 Early life and family

 Vona was born on 20 August 1978 in Gyöngyös.
 He studied secondary education focusing on history and psychology at the Eötvös Loránd University in Budapest.

 According to Vona's biography, the family's name was originally Vona but Gábor's grandfather, also called Gábor, died in World War II in Transylvania during the Battle of Torda and his grandmother married a Zázrivecz who adopted Gábor's father.
 So he took back his original family name.
 The name change occurred when he was in college.
 According to Gábor Vona, the Vona surname came from his Italian paternal ancestors, while he also has Slovak maternal ancestors.
 He had worked as a history teacher for a short period of time, after which he had various jobs for a few years (educational organiser for a language school, and sales, first for a security company and then for an IT company).
 He lives in Óbuda with his wife and his first son Benedek.
 His parents are pensioners.